AdminUmesh/Dev-Notes/Java/OOPS in java.md

 **There are three access modifiers:**
 1. **public -** The access level of a public modifier is everywhere.
 It can be accessed from within the class, outside the class, within the package and outside the package.
 2. **protected -** The access level of a protected modifier is within the package and outside the package through child class.
 If you do not make the child class, it cannot be accessed from outside the package.
-3. **private -** the property or method can ONLY be accessed within the class
+3. **private -** the property or method can only be accessed within the class
 4. **Default -** The access level of a default modifier is only within the package.
-It cannot be accessed from outside the package.
-If you do not specify any access level, it will be the default.
+It cannot be accessed from outside the package. `If you do not specify any access level, it will be the default.`

 ## COSTRUCTOR

 **Define constructor?**
-In java Constructor is a special type of class whose name is same as class name. `java create constructor by default (When we not create construcor manually) when we create object of class `
+Constructor is a special type of method whose name is same as class name. `java create constructor by default (When we not create construcor manually) then we have to create object of class `

 - The main purpose of constructor is initialize the object.